aldimeolaalfarisy/aldimeolaalfarisy/README.md

 Currently focusing enhance my data science skill through boot camp training.

-For further information you can check [my linkedin profile](https://www.linkedin.com/in/aldimeolaalfarisy/)
+For further information you can check my [LinkedIn](https://www.linkedin.com/in/aldimeolaalfarisy/) profile.

 <!---
 aldimeolaalfarisy/aldimeolaalfarisy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.